Table of Contents

 Prognostic factors

-- Prognosis is very poor, with an average survival time of just five months (WHO Classification of Tumours Editorial Board: Digestive System Tumours (Medicine), 5th Edition, 2019, J Am Coll Surg 2012;215:627), making it difficult to describe significant prognostic factors
+- Prognosis is very poor, with an average survival time of just 5 months, making it difficult to describe significant prognostic factors (J Am Coll Surg 2012;215:627)

-- Absence of osteoclast-like giant cells is important for the diagnosis of real, undifferentiated carcinoma (i.e. to avoid misdiagnosis) but is essential for the prognosis as well, since the prognosis of real, undifferentiated carcinoma is very poor, compared to that of carcinoma with osteoclast-like giant cells
+- Absence of osteoclast-like giant cells is important for the diagnosis of real, undifferentiated carcinoma (i.e., to avoid misdiagnosis) but is essential for the prognosis as well, since the prognosis of real, undifferentiated carcinoma is very poor, compared with that of carcinoma with osteoclast-like giant cells

 Case reports